avg-coder-sms/DSAI-3202-LABS/ANSWERS.md

 All explorers performed identically, indicating the maze-solving strategy is:
 - **Deterministic**
-- **Highly optimized** for this maze layout
 - **Not prone to loops or dead ends** in this specific configuration

 Parallel execution didn't improve solution quality in this case but **did reduce total runtime**.
-For more meaningful comparisons, running explorers on **random or complex mazes** would provide better insight into strategy efficiency.

 # Question 4 – Enhancing the Maze Explorer